rh-aiservices-bu/disconnected-rhaiis-guidellm/README.md

+These instructions will use a model located in local-models/llama, downloaded from RedHatAI/Meta-Llama-3.1-8B-Instruct-quantized.w4a16

-## Setup Persistent Volume for Models
+## Setup Persistent Volume for model

+This persistent volume will store the model weights, follow these instructions to create the PVC and copy the model weights from your local machine

 ```bash
 # Create persistent volume claim